 YOUR EXPERT INSTRUCTOR

-This program has been pre-approved for 1.5 hours of general recertification credit toward PHR and SPHR recertification.
-For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.
+This program has been submitted for pre-approval for 1.5 hours of general recertification credit toward PHR and SPHR recertification.
+For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org

 Business & Legal Resources (BLR) is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
 This program is valid for 1.5 PDCs for the SHRM-CP or SHRM-SCP.
 For more information about certification or recertification, please visit the SHRM Certification website at www.shrm.org/certification.